ietf-wg-cellar/ebml-specification/specification.markdown

 -    Some Notes:

-    -   The leading bits of the Class IDs are used to identify the length of the ID.
-The number of leading 0's + 1 is the length of the ID in octets.
-We will refer to the leading bits as the Length Descriptor.
     -   Any ID where all x's are composed entirely of 1's is a Reserved ID, thus the -1 in the definitions above.
-    -   The Reserved IDs (all x set to 1) are the only IDs that may change the Length Descriptor.
+    -   The Reserved IDs (all bits of VINT_DATA set to 1) are the only IDs that may change the VINT_WIDTH.

 ## Element Data Size